isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Here we have a problem:
 This is perfectly good code in a single-threaded program, but have two treads execute this and there is a race condition on `free_slots` so that two threads might get the same value and `free_slots`.
-That's (obviously) a bad data race, so people trained in other languages may try to fix it like this:
+That’s (obviously) a bad data race, so people trained in other languages may try to fix it like this:

     volatile int free_slots = max_slots; // current source of memory for objects